 Computing the bounds of the identified set for all the combinations $(k,i,j)$ given $\mu^*_m$ took approximately 9 seconds.
-Generating the boxes and the black dashed lines in Figure \ref{figure:Calibration} took approximately 5 hours using 50 parallel Matlab `workers' on a computer cluster at the University of Bonn.\footnote{Calibrating projection to guarantee frequentist coverage at one point in the parameter space took us 76 hours using the 50 parallel Matlab workers in the same computer cluster.} Notice that we choose M=100,000 for illustrative purposes and the calibration results are barely different for M=1,000, which takes 3 minutes using the same computer cluster (or 2.5 hours not using parallelization at all).
+Generating the boxes and the black dashed lines in Figure \ref{figure:Calibration} took approximately 5 hours using 50 parallel Matlab `workers' on a computer cluster.\footnote{Calibrating projection to guarantee frequentist coverage at one point in the parameter space took us 76 hours using the 50 parallel Matlab workers in the same computer cluster.} Notice that we chose M=100,000 for illustrative purposes, and the calibration results are barely different for M=1,000, which takes 3 minutes using the same computer cluster (or 2.5 hours without parallelization at all).

-After generating the bounds of the identified set, the calibration exercise adjusts the nominal level of projection to simulatenously contain $68\%$ of the draws from the bounds of the identified set for each combination $(k,i,j)$.\footnote{To do this, we ran the baseline projection SQP/IP algorithm for different nominal confidence levels.
-An efficient calibration algorithm that requires only few iterations over the nominal level is the combination of bisection with secant and interpolation as provided by Matlab's \texttt{fzero} function.
-For reasonably low tolerance of $\eta=0.001$, we need 15 iteration steps.
-With each step taking about 734 seconds, see Table \ref{table:time_cost}, steps 3 through 5 take about 1 hour.} The calibrated confidence level for the Wald ellipsoid is $1.85 \cdot 10^{-4}$\% instead of the original 68\%.
-This means that instead of projecting a Wald ellipsoid with radius $\chi^2_{68\%,27}$ we are using a $\chi^2_{68\%,4.5}$.
+After generating the bounds of the identified set, the calibration exercise adjusts the nominal level of projection to simultaneously contain $68\%$ of the draws from the bounds of the identified set for each combination $(k,i,j)$.\footnote{To do this, we ran the baseline projection SQP/IP algorithm for different nominal confidence levels.
+An efficient calibration algorithm that requires only a few iterations over the nominal level is the combination of bisection with secant and interpolation, as provided by Matlab's \texttt{fzero} function.
+For a reasonably low tolerance of $\eta=0.001$, we need 15 iteration steps.
+With each step taking about 734 seconds (see Online Appendix Table 1), steps 3 through 5 take about 1 hour.} The calibrated confidence level for the Wald ellipsoid is $1.85 \cdot 10^{-4}$\% instead of the original 68\%.

-\section{\textbf{Conclusion}}
+\section{{Conclusion}}

 A practical concern regarding standard Bayesian inference for set-identified Structural Vector Autoregressions is the fact that prior beliefs continue to influence posterior inference even when the sample size is infinite.
 Motivated by this observation, this paper studied the properties of projection inference for set-identified SVARs.